Henry B. Anthony: United States Senator

 Anthony served as a Republican Senator from Rhode Island from March 4, 1859, until his death on September 2, 1884.
 Initially conciliatory toward the secessionists, he was a strong supporter of Abraham Lincoln's efforts to restore the Union during the American Civil War.
 After the war, in recognition of his support for the Union, he was elected a third class (i.e. honorary) companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.

 He was twice the chairman of the committee on printing, his practical knowledge of that subject enabling him to introduce many reforms in government printing.
 The Government Printing Office was formed during his tenure.
 He was at different times a member of the committees on claims, on naval affairs, on mines and mining, and on post offices and post roads.
 In the trial of Andrew Johnson, he voted for impeachment.
 He continued to contribute to the Providence Journal during his service in the Senate.

 He served as the President pro tempore of the United States Senate from 1869 to 1873 and again briefly in 1875.
 He gave up that post when he was elected conference chairman in 1875.
 As chair, Anthony acted much like the later majority leaders, giving committee assignments to members of his party, calling up bills for debate, and often speaking for his party on the issues of the day.
 He was also the author of the "Anthony Rule," an early attempt to limit debate in the Senate in the days before cloture.
 He was known as the "Father of the Senate".
 Mindful of Anthony's age and infirmity, his colleagues accorded him special honor at the start of his fifth senatorial term in 1883:As the good old man stood with uplifted hand, every other member of the Senate rose, and stood until the obligation had been administered—a merited compliment to the Pater Senatus.
 No other man, save Thomas Hart Benton, had ever been sworn in five consecutive times as Senator.

+The Dorriad

+While in his twenties, Anthony wrote a poetical burlesque satire of the events of the Dorr Rebellion, which was published without attribution in Boston by Justin Jones, 1842.
+Nearly three decades later, in 1870, it would be republished, again without attribution to Anthony, along with another work concerning the events (by others attributed, with Anthony), titled The Dorriad, and The Great Slocum Dinner, by Sidney S. Rider & Brother, Providence.